-As a culturally diverse society and as human beings we are completely diverse and therefore will go on to develop different strategies to fit in with the different people we connect with.
-Invariably this goes back to childhood, parenting and our experiences.
-From our parents to their parents, through the generations and the environments they grew up in.
+As a culturally diverse society and as human beings we are completely diverse and therefore will develop different strategies to fit in with the different people we connect with.
+This goes back to childhood, to parenting and to our experiences; from our parents to their parents, through the generations and the environments they grew up in.

-For example, a child who is particularly bright may be picked on, because of his or her abilities in school over other children, or the child who has a disability and is picked on because he or she looks different and is therefore perceived differently.
-Each of those children will have a different resolve for working through their problems.
+For example, a child who is particularly bright may be picked on because of his or her abilities in school over other children, or the child who has a disability and is picked on because he or she looks different and is therefore perceived differently.

-The child who is picked on because he or she is bright may work particularly hard at home, but give the impression that in school he or she is like everyone else.
-The child with the disability may see the problem as being the perpetrator’s problem and not so much his or her own, but another child with a different disability, may see themselves as being the problem.
+The child who is picked on because he or she is bright may work particularly hard at home but give the impression that in school he or she is like everyone else.
+The child with the disability may see her disability as someone else’s problem, if she’s secure in herself, but another child with a different disability, may see themselves with the problem.

-As individuals we are unique, but these situations are not and to some extent continue to happen in schools and in the work place.
-I personally don’t remember being bullied in school, but I do remember being isolated and stared at, in and out school, because I walked differently to everyone else.
+As individuals we are unique, but these situations are not.
+I don’t remember being bullied in school, but I do remember being isolated and stared at in and out of school because I walked differently to everyone else.
 My coping mechanism was to withdraw, to protect myself.

-Whereas some of us work relentlessly through challenges that life brings, others don’t always manage to do that and still live their lives in isolation, blaming themselves.
-In school, I struggled to keep up and fit in because of my lack of abilities associated with my neurological impairments and although I didn’t give up on school altogether, school gave up on me.
+Whereas some of us will work relentlessly through their challenges, others won’t and may live in isolation, blaming themselves.
+In school, I struggled to keep up and fit in because of my disability and although I didn’t give up on school, school gave up on me.

-It took me a lot of years to understand, but I know this was never my guilt to carry.
+It took me a lot of years to understand that it was never my guilt to carry.
+They were responsible.